 - Frequency Filter Protection - You cannot rate someone more than once in a set time period (customizable)

 What's the incentive to provide ratings?

 This is probably the biggest obstacle.
 How do you get people to provide feedback?
 Along with a few other technology integrations we are exploring here is what we have planned right now:

 - Automated Push Reminders - Suggests feedback for someone you have not evaluated in a while

 - Unique Feedback Url - Each person has their own unique feedback url they can add to their email signature or send out if they with

 - Scheduled Automation for Periodic Feedback - Break feedback into chunks or base it on project sprints

 - Pay to Play - You must provide a certain number of reviews to see your feedback.

-The other facet we have found our clients leverage is incorporating an individual's usage to their own evaluation criteria.
-If giving feedback and developing your fellow teammates is a value, Ohos can give you measurable data into who isn't following through.
+The other facet our clients leverage is incorporating an individual's usage to their own evaluation criteria.
+If giving feedback and developing your fellow teammates is valuable, Ohos can give you measurable data into who isn't following through.